 These intelligence experts offer a tool that lets digital marketers research competitive data.
 But don’t the name fool you.
 In addition to SEM, they’re experts in SEO, PPC, and Content Marketing.

-ConversionXL is the go-to place for actionable advice on testing and experimentation.
-We’ve referenced Peep Laja and ConversionXL many times in previous articles ourselves.
+CXL is the go-to place for actionable advice on testing and experimentation.
+We’ve referenced Peep Laja and CXL many times in previous articles ourselves.
 Peep and his team of writers always produce quality content.
 Posts by resident writers Alex Birkett and Shanelle Mullin feature advice that both newbie and veteran markets can follow for effective results.

 They’re clearly an authoritative source on conversion optimization in today’s marketing world.